SystemsApproach/security/systems.rst

    It's likely also the case that these are "Other" Example Systems, since new chapters are system focused.

-We have now seen many of the components required to provide one or two aspects of security.
-These components include cryptographic algorithms, key predistribution mechanisms, and authentication protocols.
-In this chapter, we examine some complete systems that use these components.

-These systems can be roughly categorized by the protocol layer at which they operate.
-Systems that operate at the application layer include Pretty Good Privacy (PGP), which provides electronic mail security, and Secure Shell (SSH), a secure remote login facility.
-At the transport layer, there is the IETF’s Transport Layer Security (TLS) standard and the older protocol from which it derives, Secure Socket Layer (SSL).
-The IPsec (IP Security) protocols, as their name implies, operate at the IP (network) layer.
-802.11i provides security at the link layer of wireless networks.
-This chapter describes the salient features of each of these approaches.

-You might reasonably wonder why security has to be provided at so many different layers.
-One reason is that different threats require different defensive measures, and this often translates into securing a different protocol layer.
-For example, if your main concern is with a person in the building next door snooping on your traffic as it flows between your laptop and your 802.11 access point, then you probably want security at the link layer.
-However, if you want to be really sure you are connected to your bank’s website and preventing all the data that you send to the bank from being read by curious employees of some Internet service provider, then something that extends all the way from your machine to the bank’s server—like the transport layer—may be the right place to secure the traffic.
-As is often the case, there is no one-size-fits-all solution.
+Having focused on how to use the available cryptographic and authentication building blocks to secure the transport and network layers, we now turn our attention to other examples of how Internet systems are secured.
+The examples are part of the overall *defense-in-depth* strategy introduced in Chapter 2; they address specific threats that remain even when mechansism like TLS and DNSSEC are deployed.

+The systems described in this chapter are at different layers: some are are built into applications, some run at the IP layer, and some secure network links.
+While they address different layer-specific threats, what the examples have in common is that they all leverage the same set of security builing blocks.
+Seeing how these building blocks can be assembled in different ways to build different solutions is main value of this chapter.
+To this end, the following sections focus on the use case and corresponding threat, with a brief description of how the system addresses the threat; no new algoritms or fundamental capabilities are required.

-The security systems described below have the ability to vary which cryptographic algorithms they use.
-The idea of making a security system algorithm independent is a very good one, because you never know when your favorite cryptographic algorithm might be proved to be insufficiently strong for your purposes.
-It would be nice if you could quickly change to a new algorithm without having to change the protocol specification or implementation.
+It is also noteworthy that in addition to taking avantage of existing building blocks, the example system are highly configurable.
+The idea of making a security system algorithm independent is a good one, because you never know when your preferred cryptographic algorithm might be proved to be insufficiently strong for your purposes.
+It would be nice if you could quickly change to a new algorithm without having to change the rest of the system.
 Note the analogy to being able to change keys without changing the algorithm; if one of your cryptographic algorithms turns out to be flawed, it would be great if your entire security architecture didn’t need an immediate redesign.

 9.1 Pretty Good Privacy (PGP)
 -------------------------------

-Pretty Good Privacy (PGP) is an approach to providing authentication, confidentiality, data integrity, and nonrepudiation.
+Pretty Good Privacy (PGP) is an approach to providing authentication, confidentiality, data integrity, and nonrepudiation for email.
 Originally devised by Phil Zimmerman in 1991, it has evolved into an IETF standard known as OpenPGP.
-As we saw in a previous chapter, PGP is notable for using a “web of trust” model for distribution of keys rather than a tree-like hierarchy.
+As we saw in Chapter 4, PGP is notable for using a “web of trust” model for distribution of keys rather than a tree-like hierarchy.

+The other thing of note about PGP is that it is *not* widely used, in large part because most users elect to trust their email provider (or, at least, are not concerned about their email being used for marketing purposes).
+On the other hand, PGP is an option for users that put a premium on privacy and being certain of who they are exchanging with.
+The availability of easy-to-use client software is now making that option more viable.

 PGP’s confidentiality and receiver authentication depend on the receiver of a message having a public key that is known to the sender.
 To